alicmc/coins/index.md

 ## II.
 Prepare the coin faces

-1. Add a plane in blender (Shift+A in object mode)
+1. Add a plane mesh in blender
+   - press Shift+A in object mode
+   - look under Mesh dropdown
 2. Subdivide the plane to create more geometry
    - Tab then right click on plane after it's selected
    - Increase number of cuts in bottom left corner menu to 30